GICHD/imsma-core-doc/tools/linking/IMSMA Data Linking Process.md

     b.
 (Test Mode)

-        ii.
+        i.
 This parameter, if checked, will simulate the linking and updating, rather than updating the feature in the database.

 4. The tool will also display descriptive text describing the number of features to be linked (using Tool Validation to show the number of selected features from each layer in the map)

-    c.
+    a.
 To be developed

 5. They will execute the tool.
 The tool will then complete the following steps

-    d.
+    a.
 Iterate through all selected features and collect a list of IMSMA IDs from each source layer which has a feature selection

-        iii.
+        i.
 Ex. "hazard\_24, accident\_2, device\_4222"

-    e.
+    b.
 If Linking Features

-        iv.
+        i.
 If "test mode" is disabled, For each layer which has a feature selection, append all foreign imsma\_IDs (ids from any other selected features) to the imsma\_links field (including any other IDs for the current layer) as comma separated values, adding to any existing values.

-    f.
+    c.
 If Unlinking Features

-        v.
+        i.
 For each layer which has a feature selection, remove all foreign imsma\_IDs (ids from any other selected features) from the imsma\_links field (including any other IDs for the current layer), keeping the existing values as a comma separated list with that value removed.

-    g.
+    d.
 Clear the current selection across all layers after completion of the tool, and provide a summary of actions taken.

 6. The GP tool should also have some validation to check if conditions are proper for execution:

-    h.
+    a.
 If no features are selected, return an error (preferably in tool validation)

-    i.
+    b.
 If any of the feature classes do not contain the proper fields, return a descriptive warning

-    j.
+    c.
 Add new features to the links that already exist (do not overwrite existing linked features)

 **Link through Pro Tasks**